lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 =============================================

 **Select Query Type**

-The default landing page will be the one for "DP0.2 Catalogs" and we will begin with DP0.2 to get you started.
+The default landing page will be the one for "DP0.2 Catalogs."
-There, you have two types of queries: "UI Assisted" (amounting to single-table queries - default), or "ADQL Queries".
+There, two types of queries are available: "UI Assisted" (amounting to single-table queries - default), or "ADQL Queries."
+Each of these options has a different user interface.
+This example query uses the default DP0.2 Catalogs to illustrate steps necessary to execute an UI query.

 Once you selected the choice of data repository, you can select either to conduct your query.
-Each of these options has a different user interface, covered in the sections below.

 .. :ref:`Portal-Intro-Single-Table-Queries` and :ref:`Portal-Intro-ADQL-Queries` in "View", and :ref:`Portal-Intro-Image-Queries` under "LSST DP0.2 DC2 Tables".